ServerHealthCheck/shc/README.md

            # List of resources to look for when the client requests a directory
                     DirectoryIndex index.php index.html index.html.var

-  Make sure you got the apache2 module for php parsing

-            apache2-mod_php7

-  Install this module and activate it by typing

-            sudo a2enmod php7

-  Restart the apache2 service

-            sudo systemctl restart apache2.service

   Execute the init.sh by typing